-- 1. Familiarize yourself with this manual.

-- 2. Disconnect or lock out the power source to ensure that the pump will remain inoperative.

-- 3. Allow the pump to completely cool if overheated.
+- 1. Familiarize yourself with this manual. - 2.
+Lock out and tag out incoming power to the motor to ensure that the pump will remain inoperative. - 3.
+Allow the pump to completely cool if overheated. - 4.
+Drain the pump.

-- 4. Check the temperature before opening any covers, plates, or plugs.

-- 5. Close the suction and discharge valves.

-- 6. Vent the pump slowly and cautiously.

-- 7. Drain the pump.

-Before attempting to service the pump, drain the pump by removing the drain plug (17, Figure 2).
+Before attempting to service the pump, drain the pump by removing the drain plug (18, Figure 2).
 Clean and reinstall the drain plug.